GienekP/menu4car/README.md

     ./menu4car menu4car.txt -o outcartimage.car

-Then outcartimage.car is a cart image MAXFLASH (type 42) compatible.
+then outcartimage.car is a cart image MAXFLASH (type 42) compatible.

+    ./menu4car menu4car.txt -o outcartimage.xex

+and outcartimage.xex is a flasher application ready to be placed on the media readable by real Atari.
+The file size nay exceed 1 MB, so floppy disk is too small.

 Full list of parameteres: